Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

+Sample growth procedures, fabrication details, description of the experimental apparatus, results of magnetic field scans indicating the presence of uncharged and charged quantum dots, and description of the theoretical model used for the simulation of dipole-induced transparency. \begin{acknowledgement} We thank Sascha Kolatschek and Robert Pettit for useful discussions.
 This work has been supported by the Physics Frontier Center at the Joint Quantum Institute, the National Science Foundation (Grants PHY1415485 and ECCS1508897), and the ARL Center for Distributed Quantum Information (Grant W911NF1520067).
 D. F. acknowledges support by the Fulbright Postdoctoral Fellowship and the Israel Council for Higher Education Quantum Science and Technology Scholarship.
 A.S.B. and S.G.C acknowledge support from the U.S Office of Naval Research.